 Body Butters are formulated without water and are thicker and even solid at room temperature.
-They are made from natural oils bases, usually from nut and seed extracts.
+They are made from natural oil bases, usually from nut and seed extracts.

 Body butters made with organic ingredients and few or no preservatives and chemicals deliver intense moisture.
 Healthy skin all the way.

 But, beware.
 Not every product called ‘body butter’ has skin healthy ingredients.
 Cheaper body butters may not benefit your skin much and may even have the opposite effect if they are full of chemicals.
 When it comes to body butters, it's worth going for high quality and natural.
-Great body butters are formulated with ultra-emollient, nutrient-rich ingredients like organic shea butter and coconut oil.
+Great body butters are formulated with ultra-emollient, nutrient-rich ingredients like organic shea butter, coconut and Argan oils.
 Because it's so rich, it lasts so much longer, so worth the extra cost.

 Other Uses of Body Butter